mikejcallahan/Backup_User_Profile_No_Admin/README.md

 Goal of this script is to make the transition of a user to a new computer/profile look like nothing happened.

 Includes:
-  Favorites
+  Favorites,
-  Quick Access
+  Quick Access,
-  Recent File links
+  Recent File links,
-  Downloads (less than 100MB within 31 days)
+  Downloads (less than 100MB within 31 days), Wallpaper,
-  Wallpaper
-  Taskbar shortcuts
+  Taskbar shortcuts,
-  Startup folder
+  Startup folder,
-  Email Signatures
+  Email Signatures,
-  Templates
+  Templates,
-  Sticky Notes (if not synced to account )
+  Sticky Notes (if not synced to account),

   Some common office apps and browsers:
-  Google Earth
+  Google Earth,
-  Adobe Acrobat
+  Adobe Acrobat,
-  Chrome
-  Edge
-  Firefox
+  Chrome,
+  Edge,
+  Firefox,
   Brave

 Variables: